-We’ve given the name Hopoksa* to our Indigenous online software project to honor an important person as well as Indigenous processes of learning and collaboration.
+We’ve given the name Hopoksa* to this entire Indigenous online software project to honor an important person as well as Indigenous processes of learning and collaboration.
 Hopoksa (pronounced hoh-pohk-sah) is a Choctaw word meaning “wisdom.”
 Because we are using Indigenous Knowledge and Indigenous ways of knowing to develop software that will, in turn, facilitate these ways of knowing and learning, the software we are producing promotes Indigenous wisdom.
 But there is an another reason we chose this term.
 The support of long-time personal friend and Tapestry Board Member Vicki Solomon has made it possible for Tapestry to do this work at all.
 We have been through many years of trial that we wouldn’t have survived had Vicki not believed in what we are doing and provided strong support of many kinds at crucial times when our courage alone could no longer carry us.
 Her last name, “Solomon,” comes from the root word for “peace,” but it also refers to wisdom.
 We feel the wisdom to which it points is precisely that wisdom which Vicki’s own vision and courage have manifested over all these years.
 So we sought a Choctaw word that would express the wisdom inherent in what we are doing and also honor the one person who has made it possible for us to do this work at all.
 That word is Hopoksa.
 It honors Vicki Sholomon and all that she has done to make sure that Tapestry can continue helping Indigenous Knowledge weave itself into the lives of all beings.
 Vicki is even an engineer, so it is doubly meaningful that the project named after her integrates engineering and Indigenous worldview.

 The Hopoksa Indigenous Internet Software Project is producing two separate types of software, one for online meetings and another for online learning: